+Take a bike ride or hike.
 Take advantage of the cooler weather to go on a bike ride or hike.
-Even better, take a picnic with you.
-I told Matt I want to dust off our bikes and air up the tires this year.
+I told my husband I want to dust off our bikes and air up the tires this year.
 Use ’em or lose ’em.

-Whether you take ideas from my list or make your own, be sure to add some activities to your calendar.
+Whether you take ideas from my list or make your own, be sure to add some Autumn fun to your calendar.
 Scheduling it makes it way more likely to happen.

 For more fun Fall ideas and family activities, read: